nelson888/java-rest-client/README.md

 # Java REST client
+It is actually written in Kotlin

-This project is a Java library for working with REST services.
+This project is a Kotlin library for working with REST services.
 It provides a client that can send requests to a REST server.
 It was written in Kotlin.
 The architecture of this client is inspired from the Java 9 Http Client There are multiple clients.
 Each have the same API, but they are backed by different library: